 Oracle Table Info¶

-Retrieves metadata for a specified Oracle database table.
-It loads provided Oracle credentials, queries the database for the table’s structure, and returns a readable summary along with a JSON payload of the details.
+Retrieves metadata for a specific Oracle table.
+It loads Oracle credentials, calls the table-info endpoint with the provided table and optional schema, and returns a human-readable summary plus a JSON payload of the table details.

 Usage¶